 As a job seeker, you’re vetting potential employers just as much, if not more, than they screen you.
 In a typical job search, you’d seek information like schedule expectations, salary and benefits, and company culture.
 Searching for a job as a houseparent is a little different.

 The good news is we can almost guarantee no one will make you wear a suit to work.
-But It might be hard to come across public information like company reviews and you may have never even met or spoken to anyone in this career, let alone held a houseparent position at this particular employer.
+But It might be hard to come across public information like company reviews and you may have never even met anyone in this career, let alone been able to speak with someone who has held a houseparent position at this particular employer.
 That means you’ll want to spend even more time and energy getting to know your future employer.
 After all, you won’t just be working there, you’ll be living there, too.

 Here are five things you’ll want to consider when getting serious about a new houseparenting job:

 - On-duty and off-duty expectations: Find out how many days in a row you’ll be expected to be on-duty and also what time off looks like at this employer.
 Is separate lodging provided for off-duty houseparents?
 Is there a rotation schedule with other staff?
 In a school setting, is the school year different than the summer break and other holidays?